mkthalmann/PyExp/README.md

 ## Feedback

-If you have any comments, feature requests or suggestions, please feel free to send me a mail: [Maik](mailto:maik.thalmann@gmail.com?subject=[GitHub]%20PyExp).
+If you have any comments, feature requests or suggestions, please feel free to send me an [e-mail](mailto:maik.thalmann@gmail.com?subject=[GitHub]%20PyExp).

 ## Acknowledgments

-Thank you to anybody whose code I used and likely butchered in my own interpretation!
+Thank you to anybody whose code I used and likely butchered in my own implementation!